 But the intense pain wrought by the housing crisis continues, and Obama’s policy efforts have not brought relief to a great number of people who needed it and expected it, based on the administration’s own projections.
 It was not for want of effort, or sincerity in purpose.
 If anything, the work carried out over three years by scores of policy advisers, sector experts, and economists within the White House, Treasury Department, and housing agencies attest to the intense focus paid to halting the nation’s housing meltdown.
 But that intensity was not matched by an equal commitment at senior levels to prioritize housing, propose dramatic efforts that might have gotten the administration ahead of the problem, or engage in the political battles to advance the initiatives that economists viewed as the most necessary.

 The policy makers knew this all along.
 They knew there was more that might have been done sooner—more aggressive steps such as whole-loan purchases or broad-based principal reduction.
 The decision to go with the lighter options was, by most accounts, a conscious one.
 “I think the president really wanted to do something aggressive and meaningful here, and I just think Larry and Tim were not as committed to it,” the FDIC’s Bair said.
 “It was not a priority for them.
 They were focused on the big financial institutions.
 I think they just wanted to get a program and a press release out to make the president happy.”

-Niraj Chokshi contributed
+Niraj Chokshi contributed contributed to this article.

-This article appears in the March 24, 2012, edition of National Journal.
+This article appears in the March 24, 2012 edition of National Journal Magazine.